cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     ...
     ```

-2. In the handler, when playing a move, send the game back to the tail because it was freshly updated:
+2. In the handler, when playing a move send the game back to the tail because it was freshly updated:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/fea86db8/x/checkers/keeper/msg_server_play_move.go#L66]
     ...